 Quantitative Criteria for the Top 11 Small Cities for Dentistry

-To the descriptive rules, we applied a few quantitative screening tools as well.
+To the descriptive rules, we also applied a few quantitative screening tools.

 We used the rankings of per capita income provided by the Census Bureau for all MSAs (Metropolitan Statistical Areas) in the USA.
 All the following data comes from the 2010 Census, except for the population growth change since 2010, which is Census Bureau estimate.